APPLICATION Now OPEN.

 Sign up for our newsletter to receive updates about HUB-BUB’s Artists in Residence program.

-The deadline to apply is April 15th 2019 by 11:59 PM MST.
+DEADLINE EXTENDED! - The new deadline to apply is May 1, 2019 by 11:59 PM MST.
 Applicants must include an artist statement, a cover letter that addresses their interest in the program, experience with community engagement, and studio practice, a current C.V., contact information for 3 professional references, and a work sample.
 There is a non-refundable $45 application fee.

 Two residencies will be offered to studio artists for 11-months, from September 2019 – July 2020, during which the artists will receive a monthly stipend, studio space, and housing with utilities paid.
 During their residency, we expect our resident artists to hold regularly scheduled open studio hours for 15 hours each week during which they will be available to discuss their work and their process with the public.
 To be eligible, applicants must have received, or be scheduled to receive, a relevant degree (BA, BFA, MA, MFA, or PhD with some emphasis on studio art) within the last 5 years.